joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/oop-intro/README.md

 The goal will be to play a simple game of Blackjack (two players, each get two cards, determine who wins)

-**Note**: We will work on solving this after the second lesson on OOP and you will get more time to work on this problem during the next session
+**Note**: We will continue to work on solving this after the second lesson on OOP and you will get more time to work on this problem during the next session

 - Cards with a face of 2 - 10, jack, queen, king ace
 - Values of cards 2-10 are same as face, jack, queen, and king are worth 10, ace starts as a value of 11, but can be changed to a value of 1